KLGC League Rules Meeting, 4/5/2021

 To qualify for the Brian Hall Memorial Terminator you need to have played in at least 7 events.

 Balls will be allowed to be played up this year.
-You will be able to move your ball up to 6 inches, but must be left in the same area of play.
+You will be able to move your ball up to 6 inches with your club(no hands), but must be left in the same area of play.
 In other words, if your ball lands in the rough it needs to stay in the rough, etc.

 Forfeit Rule: If a team cannot yield a full team there will be a 2 point penalty assessed at the Tee Box.
 There is no catching up or joining a team after leaving the first tee box.